slzhang-fd/mvregrp/README.md

 ## Model Framework

-The package implements hierarchical models for longitudinal household data with:
+The package implements random effects models for longitudinal data with the following complex non-hierarchical structure:

-- **Nested structure**: Individuals within households within superhouseholds
 - **Time-varying composition**: Household membership can change over time
 - **Correlated effects**: Household random effects correlated within superhousehold clusters
-- **Flexible correlations**: Correlation structure depends on household relationship covariates
+- **Flexible between-household correlations**: Correlation structure depends on household relationship covariates

+Details of the structure are given after eq.
+(7) of the paper.

 Applications include health outcomes, social behaviors, and economic variables in studies like the UK Household Longitudinal Study (UKHLS).